BreathingCode/BreathingCode.github.io/register.md

 Official registration is not open yet.
 You can pre-register for the conference on May 4 and 5, in Frankfurt, Germany.

-Preregistration does NOT require you to attend, but it will give you at least 24 hours early access to the official registration system, which will open in early March.
+Pre-registration does NOT require you to attend, but it will give you at least 24 hours early access to the official registration system, which will open in early March.